What’s Going On?

 Partner with at least 40 landowners on current or former cultivation properties;

-Assess and develop plans for 200 sediment source points, such as eroding roads, failing crossings, or unstable slopes; and
+Assess and develop plans for 200 sediment source points, such as eroding roads, failing stream crossings, or unstable slopes; and

 Implement restoration at 100 of the highest-priority sites to maximize ecological benefit.